purcellconsult/code-cool-stuff-with-python-video-course/README.md

 | The Turtle Library | A fun and recreational guide to reinforce python programming principles	| [Quiz](/quizzes/turtle_quiz.md)	|
 | The Tkinter Library| Build desktop apps with Tkinter| [Quiz](/quizzes/tkinter_quiz.md) <br> [Temperature Converter](/projects/temperature_converter_project.md)

+## Course Objectives:

+The goal of this course is to provide a comprehensive overview of the python scripting language using a project based approach.
+With mastery of the fundamentals a student can apply their newfound knowledge to more specific uses cases that python solves such as machine learning, web development, data analysis, scientific computing, and web scraping/ data collection.
+Students will accomplish the following in this course:

+- How to get python setup on their computer
+- How to develop python scripts with the PyCharm IDE
+- The various data types in python
+- How to control the order in which statements execute in python
+- How to iterate using the for and while loops
+- How to import modules
+- How to use try/except statements
+- How to process and manipulate strings
+- How to create your own functions
+- How to do object oriented programming in python
+- How to computer graphics in python
+- How to build simple Desktop apps
+- How to create a text based calculator
+- How to build a random person generator
+- How to create a dice rolling game
+- How to get your python programs hosted remotely using Git

 The book is available on Amazon in [paperback](https://www.amazon.com/Code-Cool-Stuff-Python-Purcell/dp/0997326271) and [e-book](https://www.amazon.com/Code-Cool-Stuff-Python-Purcell-ebook/dp/B081XJMNRB) formats.